-Step 1.
-Child articulates fields of geometric cutouts in terms of dimensions designated by therapist and removes them Part A Complexity of field surveyed increased by therapist 1.
-From few cutouts to many cutouts 2.
-From cutouts of one color to many colors 3.
-From cutouts located close together to far apart 4.
-From one type of geometric shape to four shapes 5.
-From cutouts of one size to three sizes 6.
-From displays without patterns to patterned displays 7.
-From an ordered array to a random array 8.
-From arrays of single cutouts to arrays of stacks of cutouts Part B Complexity of dimensions defining information as relevant/irrelevant increased by therapist
+Step Child articulates fields of geometric cutouts in terms of dimensions designated by 1.
+Child articulates fields of geometric cutouts in terms of dimensions designated by 1.

+Part Complexity of field surveyed increased by therapist

+- 1. From few cutouts to many cutouts - 2.
+From cutouts of one color to many colors - 3.
+From cutouts located close together to far apart - 4.
+From one type of geometric shape to four shapes - 5.
+From cutouts of one size to three sizes - 6.
+From displays without patterns to patterned displays - 7.
+From an ordered array to a random array - 8.
+From arrays of single cutouts to arrays of stacks of cutouts

+Part Complexity of dimensions defining information as relevant/irrelevant increased by the rapist

-1. From one to many dimensions defining relevant/irrelevant information Part C Delay engaging relevant information increased by therapist 1.
-From little delay to much delay 2.
-From simple to complex tasks interpolated between instructions and performance Part D Child and therapist evaluate field articulation behavior Step 2.
+Part C Delay engaging relevant information increased by therapist 1.
+From little delay to much delay $2.
+From \ simple \ to \ complex \ tasks \ interpolated \ between \ instructions \ and \ performance$ Part D Child and therapist evaluate field articulation behavior Step 2.
 Child articulates fields of more complex stimuli in terms of dimensions designated by therapist which emphasize relationships among stimuli Parts A-D Same as Step 1 Step 3.
 Child articulates fields of information, containing simple and complex stimuli, while shifting points of view and anticipating dimensions designated by therapist Parts A-D Same as Step 1 Step 4.
 Child articulates fields of information that arouse fantasies/emotions Parts A-D Same as Step 1 Step 5.
 Child articulates fields of information construed as something other than what they are as directed by therapist and then by child Parts A-D Same as Step 1 Part E Child and therapist evaluate whether symbols constructed are conventional or .personal and the degree to which they fit attributes of stimuli Step 6.
 Child articulates fields of information within a fantasy directed by therapist Parts A-E Same as Step 5 Step 7.
 Child articulates fields of information within non-directed fantasy and free play.
 No restrictions are imposed on the complexity of fields of information or the